PSY-20070 - Current Themes in Sport and Exercise Psychology

 Aims

-The aim of this module is to develop students' understanding of some of the key concepts underpinning the psychology of sport and exercise participation and performance.
+The aim of this module is to introduce key psychological theory and to develop students understanding of some of the key concepts underpinning the psychology of sport and exercise participation and performance.

 Intended Learning Outcomes